thiagovsk/neovim_ruby/README.md

 6 - Ready to use =D

-Before use, stud the init.vim, read the Plugins documentation, have fun =D.
+Before use, study the init.vim, read the Plugins documentation, have fun =D.